thomasbattram/thesis/index/thesis.utf8.md

 Continuous and binary phenotypes measured in mothers were extracted from the cohort using the ‘alspac’ R package (github.com/explodecomputer/alspac) and went through extensive quality control.
 Originally over 15,000 traits that were related to the mothers were extracted from the database.
 After the quality control process, which is detailed in __Figure \@ref(fig:h2ewas-pheno-qc)__, there were 2408 traits left for analysis.

-(ref:h2ewas-pheno-qc-cap) A summary of the data cleaning steps.
+(ref:h2ewas-pheno-qc-cap) __A summary of the data cleaning steps__.
 Binary variables with fewer than 100 cases or controls were removed.
 Variables with "no clear relevance" to the mothers were identified manually, most were descriptive of how samples were measured, for example the fieldworker that examined the mother several months or years after blood draw.
 Normality of traits after rank normal transformations were assessed using a Shapiro-Wilk test.
 Those with some evidence of non-normality (P < 0.05), were re-examined by eye and removed if thought to be non-normal.

+(ref:h2ewas-pheno-qc-scap) A summary of the data cleaning steps

 \begin{figure}